 - Modern Regulatory Tools - The last section addresses the movement away from automakers certifying themselves by performing their own tests and toward newer technologies requiring DOT approval prior to consumer release.

 Have you been injured by a self-driving vehicle?
 If so, contact the skilled car accident lawyers at Stephens, Anderson & Cummings to discuss your legal options.
-If you are entitled to file a lawsuit, our attorneys will pursue the maximum compensation and justice you deserve.
+If you are entitled to file a lawsuit, an injury attorney from our law firm can pursue the maximum compensation and justice you deserve.